The biggest pros and cons of bad credit loans

 Key takeaways

-• A bad credit loan is a type of personal loan that caters to borrowers with credit scores below 670.
+- A bad credit loan is a type of personal loan for borrowers with credit scores below 670.

-• If handled properly, bad credit loans can boost your credit score by adding to your credit mix and payment history, as well as consolidating credit card debt and improving your credit utilization ratio.
+- If handled properly, bad credit loans can boost your credit score by adding to your credit mix and payment history, consolidating credit card debt and improving your credit utilization ratio.

-Bad credit loans are a type of personal loan designed specifically for consumers with lower credit scores — typically under 670.
+Bad credit loans are a type of personal loan designed specifically for consumers with lower credit scores.
+While the FICO score system defines bad credit as any rate under 580, lenders often set a higher threshold of around 670.
 These loans make credit more accessible to borrowers who likely have trouble finding personal loans elsewhere.
 Still, personal loans for bad credit come with higher interest rates and fees than other types of personal loans since they are riskier to the lender.

 Before applying, consider the pros and cons of bad credit loans.
 Then decide if it’s a good fit or if you’re better off considering an alternative funding option.